Cemlyn/FairValue/README.md

 ```

 ## Gaps
-Right now it does not process companies which fall into the categories below.
+1. Does not process companies which fall into the categories below.
 During ingestion these companies will fail validation:
     - blank check companies or SPACs
     - Companies incorporated in outside the USA
     - Companies who have non-USD currencies listed on the net ops cashfow or capital expenditures.

+2. Intrinsic Valuecalculation does not factor in debt and book value, being purely based on free cashflow.

 ## Data Quality Issues